berfincan/Demographic-Data-Analyzer-freecodecamp-project/README.md

 # Demographic-Data-Analyzer-freecodecamp-project
-I analyzed demographic data from the 1994 Census database using Pandas.
+I analyzed demographic datas from the 1994 Census database using Pandas.